VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up the subpass.md

 A subpass sub divides render passes into seperate logical phases.
 The benefit of using mulitple subpasses is that the GPU can do some optimisations rather than adding a tonne of render passes.

 A subpass is a collection of render operation that happen in sequence and that also depend on the framebuffer previous frame/pass.
-Foe example sequence of post-processing events can happen within a subpass.
+For example sequence of post-processing events can happen within a subpass.

 Once you've finished [[Setting up the attachment reference]] you can create the subpass with the **VkSubpassDescription**